A Wearable Language Revitalization Robot for Indigenous Youths

 A personalized, wearable, and interactive Indigenous language revitalization robot that senses motion and speaks our languages.
 The students build the robots themselves.
 Built to take tech learning out of the classroom, the robots were made to supplement community language learning for free.
 It has been a success in enabling our youth to bring the robots home to learn with their families and in creating learning tools they resonate with.

 Try on our virtual robot lens, developed with the Chicano and youth-led Lucid Skies LLC on Instagram!
 The lens speaks some Ojibwemowin too and is helping us usher in the future of education and innovation!

 Our Virtual SkoBots Shop for Indigenous high school students waitlist is now open.
 Get added to our waitlist today.
 Our new programs begin in January, 2022.

-In the summer of 2020, our mentor Dr. Joshuaa Allison-Burbank and founder Danielle Boyer created the fundraiser Books for Diné Bikéyah to bring Diné books to Diné youth living in Navajo Nation during the pandemic.
-With the help of Salina Bookshelf, the fundraiser brought in over $40,000 in donations.
-This fundraiser was created for the youth who couldn't get outside during the pandemic to provide educational opportunity.
+In the summer of 2020, Dr. Joshuaa Allison-Burbank and our founder Danielle Boyer created the fundraiser Books for Diné Bikéyah to bring Diné books to Diné youth living in Navajo Nation during the pandemic.
+The fundraiser brought in over $40,000 in donations and was created to provide access to our education no matter what.